ratminurisnaini/Data-Migration-System/README.md

 # Data-Migration-System
 This ETL system is designed using Pentaho to perform multiple tasks sequentially in one execution.
-The main task is to transfer data tables between servers (SQL Server-to-SQL Server or MySQL-to-SQL Server).
+The main task is to transfer data tables between databases (SQL Server-to-SQL Server or MySQL-to-SQL Server).
 In each task, the system can perform other subtasks besides data transfer.

 Subtasks that the system can perform in each task:
 -	Data transfer (SQL Server-to-SQL Server or MySQL-to-SQL Server)